jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 it _more_ accurate.
 {:.tangent}

-\** The sundials on which this navigation method is based track the passage of time within 16 minutes, which is equivalent to 4° of apparent angular movement of the sun.
-This error is due to Earth having a slightly elliptical orbit rather than a perfectly round one.
+\** Earth's orbit is slightly elliptical, so the sun's apparent movement varies by up to 4° from what you'd see with a perfectly round orbit.
 {:.tangent}

 These calculations come from the [North American Sundial